CARTAvis/carta-frontend/docs_website/docs/contributing/documentation-guidelines.md

 ## Writing API documentation

-The "API" subpages are generated from the `tsdoc` documentation in the codebase.
+The "API" subpages are generated from TSDoc documentation in the codebase.
 Catalogs are created based on the `index.ts` files, and elements need to be exported in the respective `index.ts` file to appear on the catalog subpages.
 Private and projected elements are not displayed.

-For the `tsdoc` documentation format, please refer to the [tsdoc documentation](https://tsdoc.org).
+For TSDoc format, please refer to the [TSDoc documentation](https://tsdoc.org).
 ESLint is applied to check for the required format.
 To run the lint checks (from the repository root):

 ```
 npm run check-eslint
 ```

-Please note that the development server does not automatically re-parse `tsdoc`.
-Therefore, if you modify `tsdoc` in the codebase, you will need to rebuild it to display the changes.
+Please note that the development server does not automatically re-parse TSDoc.
+Therefore, if you modify TSDoc in the codebase, you will need to rebuild it to display the changes.